Working in Rio de Janeiro

 - Purchase the complete Expat Arrivals Rio de Janeiro Guide (PDF)

-Rio de Janeiro is an important commercial centre of Brazil.
-As such, expats considering working in Rio de Janeiro can look for employment opportunities in a diverse range of industries.
+Rio de Janeiro has the second-largest economy in Brazil, right after São Paulo.
+Its port and international airport make it an important commercial centre of Brazil.
+Expats considering working in Rio de Janeiro can look for employment opportunities in a diverse range of industries.

 Job market in Rio de Janeiro

 Rio de Janeiro hosts major multinational companies in the oil, textile, shipbuilding, pharmaceuticals, media and communications fields.
 Highly qualified expats with skills in these industries are more likely to find employment.

 Teaching English is also a popular occupation for foreigners in Rio.
 Since Rio is one of the leading banking and financing centres in Brazil, expats also have opportunities in the finance industry.